Skip to content

 If the truss drawing lists:

-(Bottom Chord Live Load = 0 pounds per square foot)
+BCLL = 0 psf (Bottom Chord Live Load = 0 pounds per square foot)

-Why the Engineer’s Seal Matters
+Why The Engineer’s Seal Matters

 At the bottom of every truss drawing is a licensed engineer’s seal.

-That seal means:
+That seal confirms:

 • Anything outside those limits is not approved